SergeyFM/SergeyFM/README.md

 <img src="panorama.jpg" height=50px width=100%>

 🏃 Beside programming languages, I'm proficient in English, German and Russian.
-I used to do a lot of long-distance running, but now I mostly walk because of time constraints.
+As a hobby, I used to do a lot of long-distance running, but now I mostly walk because of time constraints.
+I like photography (mostly street) and spending time with my family.